fkie-cad/ResTractor/README.md

 $ winBuild.bat [/exe] [/m <Release|Debug>] [/b <32|64>] [/rtl] [/pdb] [/bt <path>] [/pts <PlatformToolset>] [/h]
 ```
 This will run in a normal cmd.
+It will build `headerParser.lib` automatically, if not present.
+The cloning process requires an active internet connection, though.

 The correct path to your build tools may be passed  with the `/bt` parameter or changed in the script [winBuild.bat](winBuild.bat) itself.